jonathancs50/Name_Remember_app_frontend/README.md

 # ReMind

-ReMind is a web application designed to help users remember people they meet at social events, work functions, and gatherings.
-Inspired by the historical practice of using index cards for relationship management, ReMind brings this concept into the digital age.
+ReMind is a fun web application I designed to help myself remember people that I have met at social events, work functions, and gatherings.
+Inspired by the historical practice of using index cards for relationship management.
 ## Background

-ReMind was born from a personal challenge that many face: remembering names and details about people we meet.
-The inspiration comes from a fascinating historical account of a U.S. president who maintained a system of index cards to track relationships and build meaningful connections.
+ReMind was created from a personal challenge that many face: remembering names and details about people we meet.
+The idea comes from a fascinating historical account of a U.S. president who maintained a system of index cards to track relationships and build meaningful connections.
 This practice proved invaluable in his journey to the presidency, demonstrating the power of personal relationship management.

 ## System Architecture